CARTAvis/carta-controller/docs/src/step_by_step.rst

                 sudo dnf install carta-backend-beta

-            We currently install the beta version of ``carta_backend`` in a non-standard location, ``/opt/carta-beta/``.
+            We currently install the beta version of the backend package in a non-standard location, ``/opt/carta-beta``.
 This makes it possible to install the stable and beta packages simultaneously.
-To use the beta backend, specify the full path to the executable in the controller configuration.
+When you use this package, remember to change the path to the backend executable to ``/opt/carta-beta/bin/carta_backend`` in both the sudoers file and the controller configuration.

             Make sure that you install the matching controller version (using the ``beta`` tag).